arkin0x/cyberspace/readme.md

 All actions require the publishing of an event with at least 1 unit of NIP-13 proof-of-work (PoW) except for constructs which use a special kind of proof-of-work.

-## Claiming Real Estate and Building Structures
+# Claiming Real Estate and Building Structures

-**Constructs**.
+## Constructs

 A Construct is a zappable portion of cyberspace that you own.
 You obtain a Construct by publishing a kind 332 "Construct" event.
 The 256-bit event ID is used to determine the coordinates of your Construct.
+The size of the bounding box of your construct is determined by proof-of-work.

+### Decoding Coordinates from a 256-bit number

 The nostr event ID is a hexadecimal string representing 256 bits.
 Coordinates are decoded from 256 bits in the following way:

-If the current bit index modulo 3 is 0, make that bit the least significant bit of the X coordinate and then shift left.
+- If the current bit index modulo 3 is 0, make that bit the least significant bit of the X coordinate and then shift left.
-If the current bit index modulo 3 is 1, make that bit the least significant bit of the Y coordinate and then shift left.
+- If the current bit index modulo 3 is 1, make that bit the least significant bit of the Y coordinate and then shift left.
-If the current bit index modulo 3 is 2, make that bit the least significant bit of the Z coordinate and then shift left.
+- If the current bit index modulo 3 is 2, make that bit the least significant bit of the Z coordinate and then shift left.

 Repeat this for bits 0 thru 254.
 The final bit is ignored.